LadyAelita/DnD5e-Northland1300/SpellChangeDesc.md

 | 19d6 | 110 ft/s      |
 | 20d6 | 113 ft/s      |

-# 4th level

-+ **Banishment:** Only works on creatures that are from a *different* plane.
-You can't banish somebody from their home, you're not the goverment.
-Unless you are, in which case you don't need this spell anyway
-+ **Charm Monster:** the creature has to make another Wisdom saving throw in the end, in order to realize it's been charmed
-+ **Compulsion:** no more concentration, although if you try to control more than one creature simultaneously like that, each of them gets advantage on the saves against this spell
-+ **Cone of Cold:** is now level 4 rather than 5
-+ **Conjure Knowbot:** renamed to *Conjure Program*; can now be cast as a ritual; it creates a program that is installed onto a device.
-It can effectively execute tasks in the system it resides in on your behalf and provide you (over the telepathic link) with the output it receives.
-+ **Conjure Minor Elementals:** renamed to "Summon Minor Elementals"; no more concentration; as a component you can use 25 gp dust of a gem related to the elements of the elementals that you are summoning
-+ **Conjure Woodland Beings:** renamed to "Summon Woodland Beings"; no more concentration
-+ **Control Water:** no more concentration
-+ **Elemental Bane:** no more concentration; clarification: you can bane the same target with respect to multiple elements at the same time - every element will count as a separate effect
-+ **Evard's Black Tentacles:** renamed to "Black Tentacles"
-+ **Fabricate:** whenever fabricating anything, you make a Craftsmanship check to see if you are able to do so
-+ **Find Greater Steed:** same changes as for Find Steed, except of course the mount summoned with this spell has better stats.
-+ **Fire Shield:** renamed to "Energy Shield"
-+ **Guardian of Faith:** the damage now depends on your deity - radiant, ethereal or necrotic
-+ **Guardian of Nature:** transforming into the Great Tree increases your size category by 1 tier (for example: Medium -> Large).
-It no longer gives you advantage on Dexterity based attacks, but your hit dice increase by 1 tier (for example: d8 -> d10).
-+ **Leomund's Secret Chest:** renamed to "Ethereal Storage"
-+ **Mordekainen's Faithful Hound:** renamed to "Ethereal Guardian"; it can assume a form of various kinds of creatures, the default one being a human-like elemental that wields a sword and deals slashing damage.
-The warning it gives in that form is just an ominous command to leave.
-It also no longer disappears when you move far away from it and it will cast a sending spell to you whenever somebody or something tries to pass by it, is killed by it or successfuly passes by (unless they provide the password).
-Added scaling: it lasts 24h on 5th level, 3 days on 6th level, 7 days on 7th level, a month on 8th level and 6 months on 9th level.
-Unfortunately, it now also requires a costly material component that is consumed and has a casting time of 10 minutes - it sees you construct a circle with emerald dust.
-+ **Mordekainen's Private Sanctum:** renamed to *Arcane Sanctum*
-+ **Otiluke's Resilient Sphere:** renamed to *Enclosing Sphere*
-+ **Shadow of Moil:** renamed to *Shadows of Demise*; the darkness has the effects of the spell *Darkness*, except at 4th level
-+ **Sickening Radiance:** clarification: yes, the exhaustion levels do stack on top of each other.
-+ **Staggering Smite:** merged with attack; no more concentration
-+ **Stone Shape:** you can also use it to deal 6d12 force damage to a stone construct
-+ **Stoneskin:** no more concentration; gives resistance to *all* physical (slashing, piercing, bludgeoning/blunt) damage, not just non-magical
-+ **Storm Sphere:** initial damage is now 4d8 lightning damage
-+ **Summon Greater Demons:** no more concentration; you can attempt to dismiss the demon at any time - if it succeeds on a Charisma save, it will only go away after 1d6 rounds; using garnet dust or having a doomstone makes sure the demon doesn't attack you; having a doomstone gives the demon disadvantage on Charisma saves against this spell.

 # 5th Level

 * **Animate Objects:** the stats of the creatures now scale, with +1 AC, attack and damage per SL, and also +1-5 HP depending on the size tier (from Tiny up to Huge); the duration is now 10 min instead of 1 min